-The district and state department of education are committed to using the incident command system when in an emergency situation.
+The district and state departments of education are committed to using the incident command system when in an emergency situation.
 The incident command system is a universal system of response organization used by law enforcement and fire departments across the nation.
-The structure includes an incident commander– for our school purposes this in most cases will be the school principal– along with other school staff trained specifically to handle safety, operations, media, planning, logistics, and finance with regard to emergency response.
+The structure includes an incident commander– for our school purposes, this in most cases will be the school principal– along with other school staff trained specifically to handle safety, operations, media, planning, logistics, and finance with regard to emergency response.
 Our staff works together with the community responders in using and understanding the ICS.

 Student Release Procedure in an Emergency

 In the event of an emergency situation on campus, your child will either be held on campus or evacuated off campus.
-In either scenario it is imperative that you follow the directions on the district hotline.
+In either scenario, it is imperative that you follow the directions on the district hotline.
 The hotline will be updated with student release information as soon as it is available.

 When picking up your child, be prepared to show identification as you will be asked for ID.
 We will verify the identity of anyone picking up your child with information in our system with regard to approved contacts.
 Our goal for either keeping students on campus or evacuating to another site is to keep students safe.
 Parents or guardians should be patient with the student release process.
-It can be time consuming and at times stressful, but our staff will work as quickly and positively as possible to get children returned to their families.
+It can be time-consuming and at times stressful, but our staff will work as quickly and positively as possible to get children returned to their families.

 How Parents & Guardians Can Help

 Please make sure that contact information for you and your emergency contacts is accurate!
 Please take a few minutes to verify with your school office that your contact information and that of your emergency contacts is correct.
 We find many incorrect phone numbers when trying to contact parents/guardians.
-It is imperative to the process and protection of your child that those numbers be correct.
+It is imperative for the process and protection of your child that those numbers be correct.
 The more numbers we have to contact you the better our chances are of actually getting through.